chigbojk/utkf-sampler/README.md

-# utkf-sampler
+# utkf-toolkit

-Filters UTKFaces dataset by race, gender and age
+> Filter UTKFaces dataset by race, gender and age
+> Manual image relabelling (e.g. Asian --> E. Asian or S. Asian)

 Requires dataset to be downloaded in a folder named "utkf"